F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 - [`vcpkg_cmake_install`](https://learn.microsoft.com/en-us/vcpkg/maintainers/functions/vcpkg_cmake_install): builds and installs the source code (wraps the `cmake --build . --target install` command)
 	- the majority of code is in the subroutine [`vcpkg_cmake_build`](https://learn.microsoft.com/en-us/vcpkg/maintainers/functions/vcpkg_cmake_build)
 	- **if we need some libraries installed with vcpkg at runtime during the build of the package, we need to use the `ADD_BIN_TO_PATH` option in the `vcpkg_cmake_install` function**.
 This is needed as the automatic dll copy to the output dir (`VCPKG_APPLOCAL_DEPS`) is disabelled by the `vcpkg_cmake_build` function.
 This option solve the problem by prepending the `PATH` environment variable with the path to the vcpkg installed libraries (`<vcpkg root>/installed/<triplet>/bin` for release and `<vcpkg root>/installed/<triplet>/debug/bin` for debug).
+- [`vcpkg_cmake_config_fixup`](https://learn.microsoft.com/en-us/vcpkg/maintainers/functions/vcpkg_cmake_config_fixup): fixes the cmake generated files for vcpkg.
+This is needed because the cmake generated files are not compatible with vcpkg.
+The function fixes the `CMakeConfig.cmake` and `CMakeConfigVersion.cmake` files.
+	- the `<package name>` is the name of the package, usually the same as the port name

 The `vcpkg.json` file can look like this: